ibm-cloud-docs/containers/ts-worker-ssh-fail.md

     ```
     {: pre}

 3. Create the following YAML file for a debug pod, and save the file as `enable-ssh.yaml`.
 Replace `<NODE_NAME>` with the worker node name and replace the example `value` for `SSH_PUBLIC_KEY` with your public SSH key.
 The Docker alpine image here is used as an example.
-If the worker node doesn't have public network access, you can maintain a copy of the image for debugging in your own ICR repository or build a customized image with other tools to fit your needs.
+If the worker node doesn't have public network access, you can keep a copy of the image for debugging in your own ICR repository or build a customized image with other tools to fit your needs.

     ```yaml
     apiVersion: v1